hambonesoftware/FluidRAG/rag-app/README.md

 curl -s -G http://127.0.0.1:8000/pipeline/artifacts --data-urlencode "path=<absolute-or-relative-artifact>" -o artifact.json
 ```

+## Observability & Profiling

+- Every HTTP request now receives a deterministic `X-Correlation-ID` response header.
+Downstream services can propagate this value to stitch spans together.
+Custom correlation IDs can be supplied via the request header of the same name.
+- Structured JSON logs record request metadata, span durations (`duration_ms`), and status codes.
+These logs are emitted through the shared `fluidrag` logger and can be piped into analysis tools (`jq`, `bunyan`, etc.).
+- Pipeline stages (`upload.ensure_normalized`, `parser.parse_and_enrich`, `chunk.run_uf_chunking`, `headers.join_and_rechunk`, `passes.run_all`) produce audit records with correlation IDs and elapsed milliseconds written to `pipeline.audit.json`.
+Integration tests read this payload to assert stage coverage.
+- The offline LLM adapter now surfaces timing spans for synthesized completions and batched embeddings, allowing the profiling harness to attribute time across stages even when network calls are disabled.

 ## Frontend MVVM Dashboard

 - **Upload panel** — enter a path or document identifier and click **Run Pipeline**.
 The upload view-model persists the most recent `doc_id` in `localStorage` and surfaces job errors inline.